 Students who have enrolled 100% of their academic program will be placed on an ‘Alert’ status; those who have enrolled 125% of their program will be placed on a ‘Warning’ status.
 Both will receive email notifications.

 In order to regain aid eligibility, students placed in a "Warning” status must meet the SAP standards at the end of the “Warning” semester (cumulative GPA of 2.00 or better and 67% completion of all enrolled units).
 Aid eligibility for students who fail to meet these SAP standards will be suspended.
 Additionally, some students may be automatically suspended based on previous academic history at the Financial Aid Office’s discretion based upon professional judgment standards.
-Students who have exceeded the maximum timeframe for a certificate or degree program, or graduated from an associate’s or higher degree program, will automatically be placed on financial aid suspension.
+Students who have exceeded the maximum timeframe for a certificate or degree program, or graduated from a bachelor’s or higher degree program, will automatically be placed on financial aid suspension.
 A “Suspension” email notification will be sent to students informing them that they did not meet IVC’s SAP standards, have had their financial aid suspended and steps to filing an appeal.

 Students may appeal their SAP suspension by submitting an appeal form with a personal statement, documentation of extenuating circumstances and/or financial aid academic plan (MAP) at https://ivc.verifymyfafsa.com.
 It may take 4-6 weeks for the Appeals Committee to evaluate a student's appeal after it has been submitted in-full.
 Students who wishes to contest the Appeals Committee's decisions can schedule a meeting with the Assistant Dean of Financial Aid and Student Support Services.
 Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited to, the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.